prannoiychandran/Redfin-Scraping-Analysis-Web-Analytics-/README.md

 # Redfin Scraping (Web-Analytics)

 Data on active & prior home listings in New York City was scraped from Redfin using Selenium and Webdriver.
-A classifier was built to classify listings as a "good listing" (binary variable).
-Plots were also used to uncover price trends and derive recommendations for prospective developers and landlords to maximize profits and optimize building characteristics.
+A classifier was built to classify listings under the binary variable "good listing".
+Plots were also used to uncover price trends.
+Finally, recommendations were derived for prospective developers and landlords to maximize profits and optimize building characteristics.